OmarMohy/write-a-data-science-blog-post/README.md

 ## Project Motivation<a name="motivation"></a>

-For this project, I was interestested in using this data which was a sample of data from an interview task about online booking platform in a travel agency to find the below gather some insights and answer some question I am interested in like the below :
+For this project, I was interestested in using this data which was a sample of data from an interview task about online booking platform in a travel agency to gather some insights and answer some question that I am interested in, like the below :

 1. What are the top nationalities in the dataset that gets confirmed requests or makes requests in general?
 2. Does people like to travel in groups or alone?